saoirse-defi/milestone2-vanilla/README.md

 ###### Enemy Sprite (Alien Drone Ship)

 When choosing the enemy sprite, I wanted the design to give the user a sense of mortality and dread.
 The ship had to look like it belonged to a terrifying alien race hellbent on conquering human civilisation.
+As the enemy sprites travel in hoards, the sprite design needed to look good with multiple sprites close together or overlapping.

 ![Enemy Sprite](sprites/enemy.png)